MononoKuma/WD-Seatwork4/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+A collection of 3 pages 1st is the landing page which connects to the other 2 pages which contain different types of Feature pages.
+The feature pages test our skills from past projects to design and add features such as animations to its elements.
+To make those features we were instructed that we were allowed to use CSS and javascript for said features.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Animated Elements
-- Transactional
+- javascript

 ### Technology
 <!-- TODO: List of Technology Used -->